 As stated in the 2010 Ballistic Missile Defense Review, developing international missile defense capacity is a key aspect of our strategy to counter ballistic missile proliferation.
 A significant accomplishment of international cooperation in 2011 was the signing of the first Foreign Military Sale case for the THAAD system to the United Arab Emirates, valued at nearly \$3.5B.
-In Europe, we successfully tested our C2BMC system with the ALTBMD Interim Capability, demonstrating interoperability and sharing situational awareness and planning data.
-We are working with our NATO allies on developing requirements for territorial missile defense.
-In East Asia, we are supporting the BMDRbased objective in leading expanded international efforts for missile defense through bilateral projects and efforts with Japan, the Republic of Korea, and Australia.
+In Europe, we successfully completed interoperability testing of our C2BMC system with the Active Layer Theater Ballistic Missile Defense (ALTBMD) Interim Capability, demonstrating US and NATO's ability to share situational awareness of missile defense execution and status and planning data.
+NATO plans to invest more than 600M Euros for the ALTBMD capability.
+Moreover, we are working with our NATO allies on developing requirements for territorial NATO missile defense.
+We continue to pursue potential missile defense contributions of NATO countries such as the Netherlands' announcement that they are upgrading their maritime radars with missile defense surveillance and tracking capability.
+In East Asia, we are supporting the BMDR-based objective in leading expanded international efforts for missile defense through bilateral projects and efforts with Japan, the Republic of Korea, and Australia.
 And in the Middle East, we continue to work with long-term partners, such as Israel, and are pursuing strengthened cooperation with various Gulf Cooperation Council countries that have expressed interest in missile defense.
-MDA is currently engaged in missile defense projects, studies and analyses with over twenty countries, including Australia, the Czech Republic, Denmark, France, Germany, Israel, Japan, Poland, Romania, Saudi Arabia, Republic of Korea, the United Arab Emirates, the United Kingdom, and NATO.
+MDA is currently engaged in missile defense projects, studies and analyses with over twenty countries, including Australia, the Czech Republic, Denmark, France, Germany, Israel, Japan, Poland, Romania, Saudi Arabia the United Arab Emirates, the United Kingdom, and NATO.

 MDA continues its close partnership with Japan on the SM-3 IIA interceptor (Japan is leading the development efforts on the SM-3 Block IIA second and third stage rocket motors and the nosecone), studying future missile defense architectures for defense of Japan, and supporting that nation's SM-3 Block IA flight test program, to include the successful intercept flight test in October 2010 involving a Japanese SM-3 Block IA.
 This test completed the first foreign military sale of Aegis BMD to a key maritime partner.
 Japan now has four Aegis destroyers equipped with Aegis BMD systems and a complement of SM-3 Block IA interceptors.

 We also continue collaboration with Israel on the development and employment of several missile defense capabilities that are interoperable with the U.S. BMDS.
 Last year, at a U.S. test range off the coast of California, the Arrow Weapon System successfully intercepted a target representative of potential ballistic missile threats facing Israel today.
-We are requesting \$99.8M for Israeli Cooperative Programs (including Arrow System Improvement and the David's Sling Weapon System) in FY 2013.
+This year, we plan to conduct several first time demonstrations of significant David's Sling, Arrow-2 block 4, and Arrow-3 system capabilities.
+We are requesting \$99.8M for Israeli Cooperative Programs (including Arrow System Improvement and the David's Sling Weapon System) in FY 2013 to continue our cooperative development of Israeli and US missile defense technology and capability.
 MDA will conduct a David's Sling flight test to demonstrate end game and midcourse algorithms and initiate David's Sling and Arrow-3 Low Rate Initial Production.